- Safety Priority: Ensure the safety of yourself and the scene first.

 When a relative suddenly falls ill or has an accident, the minutes passing after calling 112 or Nova Ambulans can feel endless.
 Many people panic with anxiety like "What if I'm late?", "What if I do something wrong?".
 However, using this time correctly facilitates both the patient's safety and the ambulance team's job.
-This article is a practical waiting guide for patient relatives.
+The WHO road-traffic fact sheet warns that "delays of minutes can make the difference between life and death" in post-crash care [4] — the same principle applies to acute medical events at home.
+This is a practical waiting guide for patient relatives.

 1) Check Your Safety and the Scene First